ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-debug/setup-1.md

 layout: learningpathall
 ---

 To follow this learning path, you need Arm Development Studio installed, and an appropriate license.
 See the [Arm Development Studio Install Guide](/install-guides/armds) for instructions.
-Screenshots used in this tutorial are from Arm Development Studio 2023.0.
+Screenshots in this tutorial are from Arm Development Studio 2023.0.

 You also need the Neoverse RD-N2 Reference Design Software Stack set up, and an associated FVP (Fixed Virtual Platform).
-For further information, see [Get started with the Neoverse Reference Design software stack](/learning-paths/servers-and-cloud-computing/refinfra-quick-start/).
+For further information, see [Get started with the Neoverse Reference Design Software Stack](/learning-paths/servers-and-cloud-computing/refinfra-quick-start/).

 ## Modify the run script